- Japan is home to some of the most beautiful nature in the world. Here are a handful of my favorite extraordinary

 Aokigahara | Japan’s Suicide Forest

 If you’re anything like me and are attracted to the darker things in life, you’ll find The Sea of Trees “suicide forest” to be an intriguing destination.
-It offers another kind of Japan nature adventure, albeit a morbid one.
+It offers another kind of Japanese nature adventure, albeit a morbid one.

 Aokigahara is the 3rd most popular place to die in the world by suicide.

 If that’s any indication, you’ll understand why the Japanese government has taken measures to curb this behavior.
 What happens inevitably is that hikers from time to time, stumble upon these horrific encounters or even get lost in the forest and stuck there overnight.

 But, Aokigahara is a remote hiking spot, not far from Mt.
 Fuji and Kawaguchiko.
 This makes it the perfect combination of natural beauty and creepiness.
 Just make sure you don’t get stranded there overnight because it’s hard to get a taxi out that way.
 View my article on how to travel to the Aokigahara Suicide Forest.